 - Set the conditions of your alert

 Apply your alert to all site traffic or a certain segment of traffic.
 Plus, pick whether you want your custom alert to go off when a metric increases or decreases.
-This way when something major happens on your website, you’ll know right away.
+That way, when something major happens on your website, you’ll know right away.

 5. Measure Your Site’s Speed